danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 }
 ```

-To run the code, you need to go to "Packages > atom-live-server > Start Server."
+To run the code, you need to go to "Packages > atom-live-server > Start Server" on Atom.
 A pop-up window will appear, click on the "empty-example" folder and it should display something like this:

 ![](ch1_6.png){: .medium}
 :   *Figure 1.6: My first program*